deeedob/thesis/content/40_remote_plugins.md

 pushed into FIFO queues within SharedData, and the server automatically manages everything thereafter.

+> FIXME: These three paragraph seems to related/repeated

 To enable this, it's necessary to implement an event polling mechanism.
-I opted not to introduce a separate thread for this task, aiming to avoid the complexities of thread switching and synchronization issues.
-Instead, I repurposed the existing completion queues.
+The decision for this work was not to introduce a separate thread for this task, aiming to avoid the complexities of thread switching and synchronization issues.
+Instead, the existing completion queues were repurposed.
 These queues are already operational and maintain internal thread pools, additionally offering capabilities for client channel communication.
 Our task involves enqueuing custom operations into the completion queue, which then manages their lifecycle and scheduling.
 Fortuitously, the gRPC library provides a suitable, albeit lesser-known, feature for this purpose: the `Alarm` class.

+Implementing the event polling mechanism is crucial for this system to function effectively.
+To avoid creating another independent thread for this purpose, and to sidestep the complexities associated with thread switching and synchronization, the existing completion queues were utilized.
+These queues are already active and managed by internal thread pools.
+Importantly, they have the capability to interact with client channels.
+The strategy involves enqueuing custom operations into the completion queue, which then oversees their lifecycle and schedules subsequent invocations.
+Fortuitously, the gRPC library offers a particularly useful, though less commonly known, tool for this purpose: the `Alarm` class.

 Implementing the event polling mechanism is crucial for this system to function effectively.
 To avoid creating another independent thread for this purpose, and